 - Brag to me about something that happened today.

 In addition to talking about school and learning, remember to read with your child on a regular basis.
 It doesn’t really matter what you read, but read together and talk about it, even as your children move beyond elementary school.
-Making connections and staying engaged really has a positive impact on your child’s achievement.
+Making connections and staying actively engaged really has a positive impact on your child’s achievement.

 Leave a Reply